-How Congress and the Federal Reserve stole Christmas
+How Congress and the Federal Reserve Stole Christmas

-The bickering over impeachment did not stop the president and Congress from coming together last week to avert a government shutdown by passing a $1.4 trillion spending package.
+The bickering over impeachment did not stop the president and Congress from coming together last week to avert a government shutdown by passing a 1.4 trillion dollar spending package.

-The bipartisan agreement has something for everyone — a $22 billion increase to bring total spending on militarism to $738 billion, and a $27 billion increase to bring total spending on domestic programs to $632 billion.
+The bipartisan agreement has something for everyone — a 22 billion dollars increase to bring total spending on militarism to 738 billion dollars, and a 27 billion dollars increase to bring total spending on domestic programs to 632 billion dollars.
 It also imposes a national ban on selling tobacco products, including e-cigarettes, to anyone under 21.

 The agreement was split into two bills.
 Both bills were unveiled last Monday afternoon.
 The bills passed the House on Tuesday, so only the House leadership and the members of the Appropriations Committee (and their staffs) who helped write the over 2,000-page deal had any idea what was in the bills.
 But most members voted for the spending bills because they were fearful of backlash over another Christmastime government shutdown.
 House leadership simply “waived” the rule requiring that all legislation be available at least three days before being voted upon.